 The answer may be different in the case of international payments, both retail and wholesale.
-Perhaps standardization of payments arrangements by linking CBDCs internationally could be one way to improve international services, having the potential to eliminate a layer of complexity at the interface.
+Perhaps one way to improve international services would be to standardize payments arrangements by linking CBDCs internationally, thereby eliminating a layer of complexity at the interface.
 While the Canadian experience is a cautionary tale, further explorations along the lines of the BIS experiment are warranted.
-Once again, however, the flurry of activity and interest may have more to do with the fear of irrelevance on the part of central bankers: once improved arrangements are put in place, then at least at the retail level it is not clear that the assets used need to be central bank money rather than regulated stable coins or existing bank arrangements (for example, see Adams, 2022).
-At the wholesale level there is the prima facie case that, as a payment asset, central bank money could be less prone to financial instability than private institutions' debt.
+Once again, however, the flurry of activity and interest may have more to do with the fear of irrelevance on the part of central bankers: once improved arrangements are put in place, then at least at the retail level it is not clear that the assets used need to be central bank money rather than regulated stablecoins or existing bank arrangements (for example, see Adams 2022).
+At the wholesale level, there is the prima facie case that, as a payment asset, central bank money could be less prone to financial instability than private institutions' debt.

-Finally, since the time that CBDC was first considered, there has been a major change in attitudes regarding payments privacy (Kahn, 2018).
-Once transactions privacy was simply regarded as an opportunity to evade taxes, launder money, or buy illegal goods.
+Finally, since the time that CBDC was first considered, there has been a major change in attitudes regarding payments privacy (Kahn 2018).
+Formerly, transactions privacy was simply regarded as an opportunity to evade taxes, launder money, or buy illegal goods.
 Now it is understood that privacy in general, and transaction privacy in particular, can provide safety and protection from harassment, including safety from the failures of others to protect counterparties' privacy.
 Balancing public needs for information and individual needs for privacy is complex, and the introduction of CBDC as a cash replacement will compound the complexity.

-Note that the Bahamaian solution allows for wallets with varying levels of privacy: anonymity for small private wallets, not for larger private wallets nor for merchant wallets.
-Other solutions propose privacy guarantees without anonymity for transactions below certain amounts.
-Part of the issue is the question of who can best provide the "right" level of privacy protection, a public or a private provider.14 Some surveys have indicated that many individuals are indifferent about defending electronic privacy from commercial firms, but wary of potential invasion of privacy by a central bank as an electronic currency provider.
+Note that the Bahamaian solution allows for wallets with varying levels of privacy: anonymity for small private wallets, not for larger private wallets or merchant wallets.
+Other solutions propose privacy guarantees, without anonymity for transactions below certain amounts.
+Part of the issue is the question of who can best provide the "right" level of privacy protection, a public or a private provider.
+Some American consumers claim to be unworried about defending electronic privacy from commercial firms, while at the same time are wary of potential invasion of privacy by a central bank as an electronic currency provider.
 Desire for privacy is not always coherently expressed by individuals: there are well-known contradictions between people's stated attitudes and their behaviors (Barth and de Jong 2017).

 These concerns will come to the fore when considering using CBDC for retail international payment.
-In our examples we have seen a diversity of attitudes towards privacy in the countries examined, probably reflecting both government policy and national attitudes towards the proper balance between privacy and disclosure.
-If arrangements are made to provide retail payment through governmental portals, when different governments have different laws and attitudes towards privacy, the consequences can be serious for privacy advocates.
-This may in fact be one reason for the US to continue its investigations into adoption of CBDC.
+In the examples provided in this article, there has been a diversity of attitudes toward privacy in the countries examined, probably reflecting both government policy and national attitudes toward the proper balance between privacy and disclosure.
+If arrangements are made to provide retail payment through governmental portals, when different governments have different laws and attitudes toward privacy, the consequences can be serious for privacy advocates.
+This may, in fact, be one reason for the United States to continue its investigations into adoption of CBDC.